What is a new hire welcome letter?

 3. Write a warm introduction

 Start your letter by welcoming the employee to the company and team.
-Express your congratulations about their new role with your business and your excitement about all the wonderful qualities they’ll bring to your team.
+Congratulate them on their new role and mention specific qualities they bring to the team.

 4. Introduce yourself